Proton Pass vs Bitwarden 2026: Security, Pricing, and Features Compared for Business

 Bitwarden: Proven Track Record with Self-Hosting Option

 Bitwarden has a longer public audit history, starting with a Cure53 audit in 2018.
-However, a peer-reviewed study from ETH Zurich (USENIX Security '26) identified 12 potential attacks against Bitwarden under a malicious server threat model, including cut-and-paste attacks exploiting field-level encryption.
-As of February 2026, 7 of 12 identified vulnerabilities had been patched.
+A peer-reviewed study from the ETH Zurich Applied Cryptography Group (USENIX Security '26), published February 2026, identified 12 attacks against Bitwarden under a fully malicious server threat model, including cut-and-paste attacks exploiting field-level encryption.
+Bitwarden addressed all 12 findings: 7 were resolved or placed in active remediation, and 3 were accepted as intentional design decisions required for product functionality.

 Bitwarden holds SOC 2 Type II, ISO 27001, SOC 3 certifications, plus HIPAA, GDPR, CCPA, and Data Privacy Framework (DPF) compliance documentation.
 The compliance portfolio is more extensive than Proton's, partly reflecting Bitwarden's longer enterprise market presence.
 For HIPAA specifically, both platforms support compliance requirements and require a Business Associate Agreement — but Bitwarden's self-hosting option gives organizations direct control over where PHI is stored, which some compliance officers prefer over managed cloud hosting.